moliver28/research-handbook/content/handbook/security/security-operations/threat-intelligence/_index.md

 #### Flash Reports

-Flash Reports are delivered on an ad-hoc basis, in response to a rapidly emerging threat.
-They focus on a single topic - generally a specific threat actor, campaign, or vulnerability.
+Flash Reports are delivered on an ad-hoc basis in response to rapidly emerging threats.
+They focus on a single topic, generally a specific threat actor, campaign, or vulnerability.

 These reports help GitLab make quick decisions to protect our customers and our organization.